arpontiverosc/ordering-pilotes-api/README.md

-# Java Engineer technical test "Ordering pilotes"
+# Java Engineer technical test

 Spring based application developed following a hexagonal architecture, Java 17 and Spring boot 3.0.0.
 It allows us to manage the orders of the "pilotes" through some API.
-Pilotes of the great Miquel Montoro are a Majorcan recipe that consisting of a meatball stew.

 The following operations are implemented:
-- Create a pilotes order, choosing between 5, 10 or 15 pilotes.
+- Create a new order, choosing between 5, 10 or 15 pilotes.
-- Update a pilotes order.
-During the 5 minutes following the creation of the order it will be allowed to update the order data; after that time it will not be possible to modify any data of the order because Miquel will be occupied cooking thepilotes.
+- Update an order.
+During the 5 minutes following the creation of the order it will be allowed to update the order data; after that time it will not be possible to modify any data of the order.
 - Search orders by customer data.
 Allow partial searches: e.g., all orders of customers whose name contains an “a” in their name.

 All types of data used are validated.